awsdocs/application-auto-scaling-user-guide/doc_source/application-auto-scaling-step-scaling-policies.md

 ## Commonly used commands for scaling policy creation, management, and deletion<a name="step-scaling-policy-commonly-used-commands"></a>

 The commonly used commands for working with scaling policies include:
-+ [https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/register-scalable-target.html](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/register-scalable-target.html) to register AWS or custom resources as scalable targets \(a resource that Application Auto Scaling can scale\), and to suspend and resume scaling\.
++ [register\-scalable\-target](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/register-scalable-target.html) to register AWS or custom resources as scalable targets \(a resource that Application Auto Scaling can scale\), and to suspend and resume scaling\.
-+ [https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/put-scaling-policy.html](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/put-scaling-policy.html) to add or modify scaling policies for an existing scalable target\.
++ [put\-scaling\-policy](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/put-scaling-policy.html) to add or modify scaling policies for an existing scalable target\.
-+  [https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/describe-scaling-activities.html](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/describe-scaling-activities.html) to return information about scaling activities in an AWS Region\.
++  [describe\-scaling\-activities](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/describe-scaling-activities.html) to return information about scaling activities in an AWS Region\.
-+ [https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/describe-scaling-policies.html](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/describe-scaling-policies.html) to return information about scaling policies in an AWS Region\.
++ [describe\-scaling\-policies](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/describe-scaling-policies.html) to return information about scaling policies in an AWS Region\.
-+ [https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/delete-scaling-policy.html](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/delete-scaling-policy.html) to delete a scaling\-policy\.
++ [delete\-scaling\-policy](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/delete-scaling-policy.html) to delete a scaling\-policy\.

 ## Limitations<a name="step-scaling-limitations"></a>

 The following are limitations when using step scaling policies:
 + You cannot create step scaling policies for certain services\.
-Step scaling policies are not supported for DynamoDB, Amazon Comprehend, Lambda, Amazon Keyspaces, Amazon MSK, or Amazon ElastiCache\.
+Step scaling policies are not supported for DynamoDB, Amazon Comprehend, Lambda, Amazon Keyspaces, Amazon MSK, ElastiCache, or Neptune\.